MorganPeat/terraform-provider-environment/docs/planning/issue-61-provider-functions/IMPLEMENTATION_CHECKLIST.md

   - [ ] Signature
   - [ ] Description
   - [ ] Example usage
-- [ ] Add "Migration from Data Sources to Functions" section
+- [ ] Add "Migration from Data Sources to Functions" section with:
+  - [ ] Before/after comparison
+  - [ ] Benefits of functions
+  - [ ] When to use functions vs data sources
+  - [ ] Note about coexistence (both can be used together)
 - [ ] Include comparison table (data sources vs functions)

 ### 3.2 Create Function Examples